slackapi/bolt-js/docs/_advanced/middleware_listener.md

 There’s a collection of built-in listener middleware that you can use like `subtype()` for filtering on a message subtype and `directMention()` which filters out any message that doesn’t directly @-mention your bot "at the beginning of the message".

-But of course, you can write your own middleware for more custom functionality.
-While writing your own middleware, your function must call `await next()` to pass control to the next middleware, or `throw` to pass an error back up the previously-executed middleware chain.
+As an example, let's say your listener should only deal with messages that mention your bot directly.

 *Note: Since v2, listener middleware was updated to support `async` functions!
 View the [migration guide for V2](https://slack.dev/bolt/tutorial/migration-v2) to learn about the changes.*
 </div>

-As an example, let's say your listener should only deal with messages that mention your bot directly.

 ```javascript
 // Listens for incoming messages that start with @-mention to your bot and contain "tell a joke"
 app.message(directMention(), 'tell a joke', async ({ message, say }) => {
   // Responds with a joke